confidential-computing/governance/SIGs/GRC/publications/Confidential_Workload_Governance.md

    * The build tools themselves may be vulnerable or actively malicious.
    * Vulnerabilities already present in or maliciously inserted into dependencies, for example, open-source libraries or compiled artifacts introduced during the build process.

-4. **Secure Packaging, Integration, Configuration and Deployment:** The final class of issues that should concern owners of data entrusted to Confidential Payloads relates to the configuration and environment settings during execution:
+4. **Secure Packaging, Integration, Configuration and Deployment:** The final class of issues that should concern owners of data entrusted to Confidential Workloads relates to the configuration and environment settings during execution:

    * **Unnecessarily large TCBs:** Lift-and-shift of an unmodified code execution environment such as a VM may be less secure than repartitioned workloads that explicitly minimize the trusted computing base for sensitive operations.
    * **Security-sensitive configuration:** As one example, trusted roots are essential for establishing and verifying secure communication across systems and applications, and certificate signature integrity and authenticity are fundamental to secure operation and infrastructure trust.
-Polluted root certificate stores can cause the payload to trust the wrong entities, e.g., terminating TLS connections with the wrong parties or trusting the wrong signatures.
+Polluted root certificate stores can cause the Workload to trust the wrong entities, e.g., terminating TLS connections with the wrong parties or trusting the wrong signatures.
 As another example, misconfiguration of cryptographic parameters, such as poor choices of ciphers, key lengths, and modes may introduce vulnerabilities into exchanged data flows.
    * **Verifier Hygiene:** The Verifier policies[^1] may allow older, vulnerable versions of the code to continue being treated as valid[^2]

 # Solution